Winter Rio Grande Valley: Feb 10—16, 2017

 The Rio Grande Valley—from the barrier beaches of South Padre Island through the subtropical forested corridor along the river, to the more arid uplands around the Falcon Dam and Reservoir—is one of the best birding areas in the United States, home to a long list of birds which are absent or rare in this country outside of South Texas.
 Not only is this a “must do” area for birders, but the weather here is generally pleasant at this season, making for a great escape from winter weather elsewhere.

-Among these famed “Valley specialties,” we can expect to see Black-bellied Whistling-Duck, Plain Chachalaca, Least Grebe, Neotropic Cormorant, Gray and White-tailed hawks, White-tipped Dove, Green Parakeet, Red-crowned Parrot, Common Pauraque, Buff-bellied Hummingbird, Ringed and Green kingfishers, Golden-fronted Woodpecker, Great Kiskadee, Tropical and Couch’s kingbirds, Green Jay, Black-crested Titmouse, Long-billed Thrasher, Olive Sparrow, and Altamira and Audubon’s orioles, among other unique birds.
+Among these famed “Valley specialties,” we can expect to see Black-bellied Whistling-Duck, Plain Chachalaca, Least Grebe, Neotropic Cormorant, Gray and White-tailed hawks, White-tipped Dove, Green Parakeet, Red-crowned Parrot, Common Pauraque, Buff-bellied Hummingbird, Ringed and Green kingfishers, Golden-fronted Woodpecker, Great Kiskadee, Clay-colored Thrush, Tropical and Couch’s kingbirds, Green Jay, Black-crested Titmouse, Long-billed Thrasher, Olive Sparrow, and Altamira and Audubon’s orioles, among other unique birds.
 In addition to these specialties we will also have the chance to study a diverse mixture of wintering waterbirds, raptors, and songbirds.